christophmuellerorg/voron_0_kirigami_bed/Readme.md

 # BOM
 - 1x Kirigami Bed
 - 8x M2x4 to mount the bed to the carriages
-- 4x M3 Heatsets + 4x M3 screws for the leadscrew mount
+- 4x M3 Heatsets + 4x M3x6 screws for the leadscrew mount
-- 4x M3 Heatsets + M3 screws for the igus chain mount
+- 4x M3 Heatsets + 2 M3x6 screws for the chain mount
-- 2x M3 Heatsets + M3 screws for the belt chain mount
+- 1x M3 Heatset + 1 M3x6 screw for the wire guide

 # Mounting